 Peel the shrimp, leaving the tails on; reserve the shells.
 Devein the shrimp, then rinse in a colander; drain and pat dry.
 Sprinkle with the Creole seasoning.

 Heat 2 tablespoons butter in a large skillet over high heat.
 Add the shrimp shells and half of the scallions and cook until the shells turn pink, 1 to 2 minutes.
 Add the Worcestershire sauce and 1 1/2 cups water and cook until reduced by half, about 5 minutes.
-Strain the shrimp broth through a fine-mesh strainer into a bowl; discard the solids.
+Strain the shrimp broth through a fine-mesh sieve into a bowl; discard the solids.

 Melt the remaining 4 tablespoons butter in the skillet over high heat.
 Add the shrimp and the remaining scallions and cook until the shrimp start to turn pink, about 1 minute.
 Add the reserved shrimp broth and simmer until cooked through, about 3 more minutes.